travelbasys/training/README.md

 training
 ========

-Repo for non-serious work and training at travelbasys
+Repo for some non-serious work and training at travelbasys